LiseNakache/LandingPage---Say-Your-Bet/README.md

 I used:  **MongoDB, Express, React, Node.js**.

-The challenge was a button able to translate from French to English, therefore I used Redux.
+The challenge was a button able to translate from French to English, therefore I used **Redux**.

 How to open the LandingPage---Say-Your-Bet ?
 1) Download the file